College of Nursing

 NURSE 7211 Biostatistics I: 3 semester hours

 Prerequisites: Graduate standing.
 This course provides a foundational understanding of the use of biostatics in conducting research.
 Types of data, data description, logic of sampling and test statistics, hypothesis testing, type 1 and type 2 errors, covariates and confounding variables, and clinical versus statistical significance are included.
-Opportunities will be provided to gain skills conducting statistical analysis using SPSS, interpreting the results of analytic processes, and applying the results to common health and illness examples encountered in research publications.
+Opportunities will be provided to gain skills in conducting statistical analysis using SPSS, interpreting the results of analytic processes, and applying the results to common health and illness examples encountered in research publications.

 NURSE 7212 Biostatistics II: 3 semester hours